BrianKibetK/alx-low_level_programming/0x15-file_io/README.md

 5. File 100-elf_header.c

-Program that displays the information contained in the ELF header at the start of an ELF file.
+Program that displays the information contained in the ELF header at the start of an ELF file